sarah-cic-uk/Code-the-Future/session-1/README.md

 # Code the Future </>

-## Session 1: Introductions and Setting up TEST
+## Session 1: Introductions and Setting up

 ### Content covered in this session